 Try Vitamin D for Your Headaches

 If you experience chronic headaches, there’s nothing wrong with making sure you are getting enough vitamin D. Most of us in the Detroit area are probably deficient at this time of year.
 Ideally, the best way to get your vitamin D is to get sun exposure.
 Even in January on a cloudy day, there are still a couple of hours around noon when the sun is intense enough that your body will produce vitamin D. And on a cloudless day in January, there’s enough sun to stimulate vitamin D production for nearly six hours a day.

 Which is not to say that any of us really want to get out in short sleeves this week to get our vitamin D. So when the weather isn’t suitable for getting sun exposure, turn to food for your vitamin D. Fatty fish are the best natural source of vitamin D: tuna, mackerel, and salmon, for example.

 Otherwise, fortified food or dietary supplements can be used to get your vitamin D levels up.

 But what if vitamin D doesn’t help with your headaches?
 Consider other potential causes.
+It’s possible MSG could contribute to your headaches.
 One neglected cause of chronic headaches is TMJ.
 TMJ can cause many types of headaches, including tension headaches and migraines.
 If your headache isn’t responding to typical care, talk to a TMJ dentist to find out if that’s the cause.